Dow hits 2022 low after stocks plummet on recession fears

-Stocks tumbled worldwide Friday on more signs the global economy is weakening, just as central banks raise the pressure even more with additional interest rate hikes.
+(AP) – Stocks tumbled worldwide Friday on mounting signs the global economy is weakening just as central banks raise the pressure even more with additional interest rate hikes.

-The S&P 500 fell 2% in afternoon trading, adding a dismal cap on what’s already been a rough week.
-It’s close to its low point of the year in mid-June.

 European stocks fell just as sharply or more after preliminary data there suggested business activity had its worst monthly contraction since the start of 2021.
 Adding to the pressure was a new plan announced in London to cut taxes, which sent U.K. yields soaring because it could ultimately force its central bank to raise rates even more sharply.